Menopause at work: celebrating great success

 Personally, we’re truly grateful to have worked with so many inspirational organisations – large and small, public and private sector – all getting behind this campaign.
 From HSBC UK to Baxi, Atos to Southeastern, Sainsbury’s to Northumbrian Water, NHS Trusts, many universities and local councils, all have benefitted dramatically from looking after the wellbeing of all their colleagues.
 Menopause at work support is key to that.

 We’re very grateful to the organisations who’ve hosted our Menopause in the Workplace conferences too, helping us spread the word.
-This is where so many employers start their journey and there’s two more opportunities this year to learn about what others have done, how they did it and the results they’ve seen.
-Get a head start there:
+This is where so many employers start their journey and there are two more opportunities this year to learn about what others have done, how they did it and the results they’ve seen.

 I wonder what we’ll be saying this time next year?!
 Any thoughts?